-- Return of the KAKENHI: part or the entire amount - Suspension of eligibility to apply: from one to ten years (The individual found to have been involved in research misconduct and persons responsible for the contents of the paper, etc., affected by the research misconduct.) - The funding of grants will also be suspended for research projects that already have been adopted.
+- Return of the KAKENHI: part or the entire amount - Suspension of eligibility to apply: from one to ten years (The individual found to have been involved in research misconduct and

+(The individual found to have been involved in research misconduct and persons responsible for the contents of the paper, etc., affected by the research misconduct.)

+- The funding of grants will also be suspended for research projects that already have been adopted.
 It will also become impossible for the Co-Investigators who have been allotted funds to receive a share of these funds. - In principle, an outline of the fraud, including the names of researchers found to have committed fraud, is made public. - Applications for, and participation in, competitive research funds other than the KAKENHI may be limited.